Adem K: Equipment

-Kerimofski predominantly uses Fender guitars, namely Japanese Jazzmasters and Jaguars and a pre-CBS 1965 Duo-Sonic II that he gifted to his wife in 2013.
+Kerimofski predominantly uses Fender guitars, such as Jazzmaster, Telecaster Deluxe and Jaguar and a pre-CBS 1965 Duo-Sonic II that he gifted to his wife in 2013.
 Kerimofski has been seen occasionally playing a 1967 Gibson SG Melody Maker.
 Live dates throughout 2015 and 2016 have seen him using a Guild S-100 reissue.
 After using a Fender 2 x 12 Deville amplifier for many years, in 2009 he switched to a Fender Deluxe '65 reissue, running it through a mid 70s Fender Bassman cabinet.
 At the beginning of 2018 he returned to using a larger amp, a Fender Twin Reverb.
-Kerimofski has remained loyal to Casio's MT series of keyboards and also owns a sizeable collection of Synthesizers including various Roland models, a Korg MS20, and numerous monophonic Moog synths.
+Kerimofski has remained loyal to Casio's MT series of keyboards and also owns a sizeable collection of Synthesizers including various Roland models, a Korg MS20, and monophonic Moog synths.
 Kerimofski claims to have the only working Farfisa Syntorchestra in Australia.